grobx/udacity-CppND-final-project/README.md

 This class contains a single member function `result request (std::string word)` that given a `word` either return a `result` object or throws a `suggestions` exception.

-You can construct one object of the other classes (`result`, `suggestions`, `entry`, `def` and `sens`) by passing a `json::value` by reference that contains a valid structure for that object.
+You can construct one object of the other classes (`result`, `suggestions`, `entry`, `def` and `sens`) by passing a `json::value` by reference that contains a valid structure for that kind of object.

 ### include/json_body.hpp

-This file is taken from Boost json library example and is used to get the body of the HTTP response as JSON data.
-It contains the class `json_body` that is made by a `writer` and a `reader`.
+This file was taken from Boost json library example and is used to get the body of the HTTP response as JSON data.
+It contains the struct `json_body` that is made by a `writer` struct and a `reader` struct.
 Only the `reader` is used by this application.

 ## Dependencies for Building